-This Christmas is undoubtly going to be different.
-We might have to say goodbye to the huge family gatherings this year (as a Greek I can tell you this hurts, a lot!) but maybe it’s an opportunity to do things a little differently.
+This Christmas is undoubtedly going to be different.
+Even if we have to say goodbye to the huge family gatherings this year (as a Greek I can tell you this hurts, a lot!), I find some solace in the opportunity to do things a little differently.

 New for me is definitely the cranberry sauce.
 It’s the first year I managed to get my hands on some fresh berries and I went for a honey cranberry sauce.
 It’s sharpness cuts through very nicely with my roast turkey leg.
 Obviously, small groups don’t need a huge bird.
 If you are planning for two, a leg of turkey can do very nicely and perhaps a crown if you fancy the breast more and cater for a family where leftover turkey is welcome.

 As for sumac, you might have seen it again in my homemade gyros spice mix.
 Sumac is a dried, wine coloured ground spice with a distinct lemon like flavour.
-It is the ideal substitute if you wish to replace citrus when cooking poultry and giving a special note.
-Another persian cuisine gem, as are pomegranate molasses; if you haven’t used it yet, give it a go.
+When cooking poultry, It is the ideal substitute for citrus but still add a special note.
+Sumac is another Persian cuisine gem, as are pomegranate molasses; if you haven’t used it yet, give it a go.
 It can find its way on top of many different dishes even salads.

 Roast turkey leg with pomegranate molasses & a honey cranberry sauce

 - 1 turkey leg (approx 1-1 1/2 kg)

 - 70 ml olive oil

 - salt and ground black pepper to taste

 - 300 gr fresh or frozen cranberries

 - 2 tbsp pomegranate molasses or balsamic vinegar